DaveBenham/VenomModules/README.md

 ### Level

 The level knob and level CV input function as a typical voltage controlled attenuator that is applied after the drive and clipping.
 The effective attenuation is the product of the Level knob (ranging from 0 to 1) and the Level input divided by 10V.
 The attenuation is then clamped to a value between 0 and 1.
 The default level is 0.5.
-So in the absence of any clipping, the default drive of 2 coupled with the level of 0.5 results in no change.
+So in the absence of any clipping, the default drive of 2 coupled with the default level of 0.5 results in no change.

 ### Output